Church of Confessing Anglicans Aotearoa/New Zealand: Leadership

 Jay Behan is the inaugural bishop.
 Behan's episcopal consecration took place on 19 October 2019, led by Archbishop Foley Beach of the Anglican Church in North America, the chairman of GAFCON Primates' Council.
 The consecration service was attended by several representatives of GAFCON, including Archbishop Laurent Mbanda of the Anglican Church of Rwanda and Archbishop Glenn Davies of the Anglican Diocese of Sydney (among nine bishops of the Anglican Church of Australia), Bishop Andy Lines of the Anglican Mission in England and the retired Bishop Derek Eaton of the Anglican Diocese of Nelson in New Zealand.
+Bishop Richard Ellena also a former Bishop of Nelson was present, and brought greeting from the New Zealand Church Missionary Society.

 Structure

 CCAANZ is an autonomous, extra-provincial Anglican diocese governed by a synod comprising representatives from all member parishes.
 The synod elects a standing committee with delegated authority when synod is out of session.

-As of November 2020 CCAANZ has 17 member parishes.
+As of September 2024 CCAANZ has 20 member parishes.

 Beliefs and practices

 CCAANZ describes its core beliefs as: